Tune into birdlife on a walk around Bishopthorpe village

 As you walk, and hear the sounds of birdlife, why not pause for a moment to listen?
 Listen, really listen, until the sounds from the birds become the only sound in your mind.

 When you get home, do take a moment to recall how you felt in that moment of listening, and shortly afterwards.
 Did you feel more centred and calmer?
-A recent study found that listening to a diversity of birdsong can actually make you happier too!
+A recent Nature and Wellbeing study found that listening to a diversity of birdsong can actually make you happier too!

 Bishopthorpe is a lovely bike ride down the Greenway from York, with cycle parking outside the library on Main Street, or there are regular buses from York.
-You can see the York to Bishopthorpe/ Naburn Greenway cycle route here.
+Have a look at the York to Bishopthorpe Cycle Route Map.

 As a treat before or after your walk, a visit to But First Café on Main Street is always a delicious event!
 Or there’s the York Marina café a short walk from Naburn Bridge.
 To reach the Marina, take a left off the Greenway after the Bridge by the Trust Hut, then along the road to the Marina just outside Naburn.